AdobeDocs/marketo.en/help/marketo/getting-started-2/implementing-a-new-marketo-engage-instance/design-studio-checklist.md

 ---
 description: Set up the Design Studio section for your new Marketo Engage instance.
-title: New Instance - Design Studio Checklist
+title: New Instance Best Practices - Design Studio Checklist
 hide: yes
 hidefromtoc: yes
 feature: Getting Started
 ---
-# New Instance: Design Studio Checklist {#new-instance-design-studio-checklist}
+# New Instance Best Practices: Design Studio Checklist {#new-instance-best-practices-design-studio-checklist}

 The Design Studio section is where the reusable 'global assets' should reside.
 Create the global assets that your organization plans to use in programs, use a consistent naming convention, and organize them in the subfolders for easy searches.